open-craft/edx-analytics-devstack/README.md

    Save and leave the browser tab open as you'll need the client ID and secret when setting up the Insights dashboard (see "Usage" below).

+5. If you want an easy way to transfer log files from the LMS into the analytics devstack's HDFS store, copy the included `upload-tracking-logs.sh` script to the LMS devstack and run it as the `vagrant` user.

 Usage
 -----